kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 ### Claim nomination

-When `DefaultPreemption` selects a winning candidate for a preemptor pod, it invokes `PreemptionExtensions.AddNominatedPod` on registered plugins.
-In its `AddNominatedPod` implementation, `dynamicresources` records an internal *claim nomination* for that preemptor, consisting of:
+When `DefaultPreemption` selects a winning candidate for a preemptor pod, it invokes `NominationExtensions.AddNominatedPod` on registered plugins.
+Because `CycleState` only exists for a single scheduling cycle, `dynamicresources` records a *claim nomination* in a cross-cycle store in `draManager` (analogous to `PodNominator` in the scheduler cache), consisting of:

 * the nominated node;
 * the simulated `AllocationResult` for each of the preemptor's ResourceClaims on that node;